explorer436/programming-playground/JavaPlayground/src/preparation/75InterviewQuestions.md

 50. How to implement an LRU Cache in your favorite programming language? (https://javarevisited.blogspot.com/2017/07/top-10-linked-list-coding-questions-and.html#axzz5ArdIFI7y)

-51. How to check if a given number is a Palindrome? (https://javarevisited.blogspot.com/2012/12/how-to-check-if-number-is-palindrome-or-not-example.html)
+51. How to check if a given number is a Palindrome?
+See IntegerPalindrome.java (http://javarevisited.blogspot.sg/2012/12/how-to-check-if-number-is-palindrome-or-not-example.html)

 52. How do you check if a given number is an Armstrong number? (https://www.java67.com/2012/07/java-program-to-find-armstrong-numbers.html)